DigitAlholics-BelGlow/BelGlow/README.md

 Assistant: We offer a wide range of beauty products, personal care items, perfumes, and makeup from top brands like Cyzone, Esika, and L'Bel.
 Is there a particular category or brand you're interested in?

 # 2. Explorando la Selección de Perfumes
-User: I would like to explore your selection of perfumes.
+User: I would like to explore your selection of perfumes. <\br>
 Assistant: Certainly!
 We have a wonderful selection of perfumes.
 Do you have a preferred brand like Cyzone, Esika, or L'Bel?
 (Action: showPerfumes)